 - 1 turkey breast or turkey breast roast (3-4 lbs) (skinless, skin-in, bone-in, or boneless)

-- ½ tsp salt (omit if your seasoning blend contains salt)
+- ½ teaspoon salt (omit if your seasoning blend contains salt)

 - Rub the turkey breast or turkey breast roast all over with olive oil.
 Combine herbes de provence, pepper, and optional salt and rub all over all sides of the turkey breast.